V.F. Corporation [VFC] – Mismatched value: Check Out the Fundamental Analysis

 V.F.
-Corporation [NYSE: VFC] gained by 0.59% on the last trading session, reaching $84.56 price per share at the time.
+Corporation [NYSE: VFC] dipped by -0.07% on the last trading session, reaching $82.91 price per share at the time.
 V.F.
-Corporation represents 401.81M in outstanding shares, while the company has a total market value of $33.98B with the latest information.
+Corporation represents 407.03M in outstanding shares, while the company has a total market value of $33.75B with the latest information.

 V.F.
 Corporation [NYSE:VFC]: Analyst Rating and Earnings